mark-summerfield/murmur/README.md

 Any instruction may be prefixed with a _case-sensitive_ label.

-In addition to the standard URM instructions, initial data values may be set using the syntax `label: v`.
+In addition to the standard URM instructions, initial data values may be given.
+Two syntaxes are supported.
+First, `reg: v` where `reg` is a register number (with the program counter being 0), and `v` is the value.
+The second is more versatile, with the synax `label: v`.
 This sets the “next” register's value to `v` and sets the register's label to the given label.
-Or they may be set using the syntax `reg: v` where `reg` is a register number (with the program counter being 0), and `v` is the value.
+This syntax can actually accept any number of values, e.g., `label: v1 v2 v3 …`, setting the “next” register's value to `v1`, and the register after that to `v2`, and so on.

 Any register referred to by any instruction may be either a literal register value or a label.
 In practice literals should normally only be needed to set